GregoryDine/FPS-Controller-New-Input-System/README.md

-# FPS-Controller-New-Input-System
-Unity Rigidbody FPS Controller using the new Input System
+# Unity Rigidbody FPS Controller using the new Input System

 **Setup :**